Norton Rose Fulbright LLP

 Clemens regularly presents on topics such as SEPs, preliminary injunctions, scope of protection, contributory patent infringement and utility models.

-He studied law at the Universities of Regensburg (Germany), Trieste (Italy) and Edinburgh (UK).
-Before joining us in 2014, he was partner at a renowned European IP boutique for six years.
-He is listed in the 2020 edition of Germany's Best Lawyers in the field of intellectual property law.
+Before joining the firm in 2014, he was partner at a renowned European IP boutique for six years.
+He is recognized by Best Lawyers and The Legal 500 for his capabilities in intellectual property.

 - Covering the bases: Acts of use in German patent law, Patent World, December 2006/January 2007, p.
 18-21